decentraland/old-documentation/_posts/development-guide/2018-01-08-typescript-tips.md

 {% endraw %}

-The setTimeout function requires that you pass a function or statement to execute, followed by the ammount of milliseconds to delay that execution.
+The setTimeout function requires that you pass a function or statement to execute, followed by the amount of milliseconds to delay that execution.

 ###### await sleep()